 Yes but only under medical supervision.
 It's very important that type 1 diabetics don't get into a dangerous state called ketoacidosis (very high levels of ketones and glucose).

-What is the lowest body fat % that is still healthy?
+What is the lowest body fat percentage that is still healthy?

 You should never go below the essential body fat.
 Essential body fat is vital fat mass you cannot lose and it’s 8-12% for women and 3-5% for men.